 On Being Human Together – The Live Experience of Creating Worship: In some of my earliest worship services, I had to think carefully about the differences between what I was doing then and what I did when I used to work in the theatre.
 One of the main ways that I came to think about worship differently than putting on a play performance, was that worship is an experience of creation that happens in relationship – the worship leaders (musicians, associates, minister, board member, etc.) are in relationship with the gathered congregation, and together, in the very moment that worship begins, a new thing is being created.
 That’s the point.
 (Liturgy literally means “the work of the people.”)
 In the theatre, the weight rests on the performers (and the various techies of course!).
 In worship, the responsibility of worship rests within and among the whole gathered community, of which the worship leaders are a part.
 The hope for that single hour is that together we can all offer one another a glimpse into our most authentic experience of being human – our most vulnerable and most courageous selves, our imperfections and our struggles, our greatest dreams and our biggest disappointments.
 This is why a sermon preached in one congregation on one Sunday can feel like an entirely different sermon (even if it’s the same words!) preached the following Sunday in a different congregation.
 The gathered community is creating the worship together, and it is made holy by our mutual presence.

 Gretchen Haley is relentlessly curious about most things, especially the big stuff of theology, the beauty of creation, the magic of collaboration, and the great joy of pop culture (reflected in this blog by random posts on Beyonce, Taylor Swift, Scandal, Orphan Black, or the latest Marvel movie).
 She has an audacious ambition for the liberal church, believing in its capacity to transform lives and our world by way of hyper-local relationships and partnerships that inspire the unleashing of courageous love.
 She's all in on adrienne maree brown's emergent strategy, and finds solace in the trails in and around Fort Collins Colorado where she serves with the brilliant Rev. Sean Neil-Barron as one of the ministers of the Foothills Unitarian Church.
-She and her amazing partner of 19 years, Carri, have 2 children, Gracie (13) and Josef (11) who both relish and resent being PKs, and who keep her grounded, frustrated, inspired, and humbled, everyday.
+She and her amazing partner of over 20 years, Carri, have 2 children, Gracie (14) and Josef (12) who both relish and resent being PKs, and who keep her grounded, frustrated, inspired, and humbled, everyday.
 She is basically obsessed with her puppy, a large sized mutt, Charlie.